Why Go To Graduate School?

 The benefits of an advanced degree are numerous, and so are the reasons for earning one.
 Many people return to school after working for a few years in order to advance in their current career, and many others are returning to change their career, as their interests and skills have evolved.
 The following illustrate some advantages graduate studies have over undergraduate studies.While it may be difficult to consider more schooling, consider making graduate school your next step, particularly if you want to land a job that requires more than a four-year degree or you want a higher starting salary.
 Just be prepared that your graduate education will differ greatly from your undergraduate experience.
 Unlike your undergrad degree, there are no general studies requirements in graduate school.
 There are no electives.
 Your field of study is narrower and delves deeper, forcing a mastery of your chosen field, and you will spend the length of your schooling on your specific subject.
 This is because your goal in grad school will be to gain the specialized training necessary for the career toward which you are working.

-Relationships with faculty
+Building Relationships with Graduate Professors

 You will find that your relationship with your professors will be different in graduate school; graduate professors often show a peer-like respect for their students.
 They know their students have made a big life decision and commitment by attending grad school, and they rarely view them as pupils, instead seeing them as equals who share a similar interest.
 They know that their students are serious and focused, and they expect a higher level of work because of it.
 In graduate school, professors give fewer tests than in undergraduate studies; instead, they require more writing and research, and expect you to have the ability to work independently.
 Graduate professors do not hold your hand, but rather present you with concepts and ideas to encourage individual direction.
 Courses will typically involve more discussion than lectures, and you will discover that the friendships and connections you make in graduate school are deeper than your previous education experiences.

-Immersion and the pursuit of passion
+Immersion and the Pursuit of Passion in Your Career

 It is likely that, when you were an undergraduate, you did not know specifically what you wanted to do for a career.
 As a graduate student, you will develop clearer goals and possess greater motivation as well as a commitment to doing more intensive work in a field that you love.
 Hopefully, during your undergraduate studies, you found a subject that truly piqued your interest; graduate work gives you the opportunity to further develop your skills in that area.
 Graduate work also affords the opportunity to obtain hands-on experience to help you apply your knowledge to the real world.
 You will be surrounded by professors and other students who are as passionate about your field of study as you are.
 This makes studying a more enriching and collaborative effort, and promotes a sense of belonging for all involved.